algorandfoundation/xGov/Proposals/xgov-85.md

 The launchpad successfully launched the MIA NFT project and is currently under a feature flag. <a href="https://photos.app.goo.gl/jAkjEWmwne9eoPhe9">This video</a> demonstrates the currently available functionalities.

 ## Future Blueprint

+### Keywords

+#### Perk

+A perk is a benefit a business is willing to provide to coupon owners.
+Some examples are shop discounts, online game boosts, closed chat access, or recurring donations to charities.

+Businesses may provide perks for free - as a marketing or charitable effort - or charge a recurring per-coupon fee for it.

+#### Coupon

+Coupons are NFTs with perks.
+MINTHOL will hide blockchain usage as a tech detail but will seamlessly work with existing NFTs.

+Coupons inherit all added benefits of NFTs.
+They may be tradeable and programmable, and they may showcase custom art and traits.
+End-User
+End-users are coupon owners.
+They can discover, purchase, and use coupons.
+Coupon ownership is verified via QR codes and NFC technology for real-world cases and a public API for online cases.

+End-users may freely trade coupons among themselves.

+#### Business Owner
+Business owners may provide discounts and benefits as perks.
+They can stop here or become coupon managers and curators too, to fully manage their loyalty programs.

+Business owners may charge a monthly fee for their perks to generate predictable income.
+Alternatively, they may provide free perks as a marketing effort.

+#### Coupon Manager

+Coupon managers may subscribe existing or newly created collections to perks.
+They may pick multiple perks from a range of businesses for a single collection.
+Two interesting strategies would be thematic and geo-localized coupons.

+Thematic coupons include perks from multiple businesses with a single theme.
+A coffee-related coupon collection could provide discounts to multiple cafes and online coffee shops around the world.
+Geo-localized coupons provide multiple perks in a single neighborhood to help residents save money.

+Coupon managers may earn money to balance subscription fees via sponsorship and subscription programs, ads, royalties, and new coupon sales.
+Coupon managers and business owners are not exclusive.
+A business may launch its own coupons to create a more traditional loyalty program.

+#### Curator

+Curators may launch scoped “name.minthol.art” subdomain sites with custom branding.
+Curated sites may limit visible collections to a theme - like photography - or a specific creator or business.
+Large businesses will likely be coupon managers and curators too, to fully manage their loyalty programs.
+Case Studies

 ### #1 NFT Explorer (90% progress)